Find Affordable College Courses

 Rochester, NY

 Our 2023 rankings named Monroe Community College the most popular school in New York for liberal arts / sciences and humanities students working on their undergraduate certificate.
-Located in the suburb of Rochester, Monroe Community College is a public college with a moderately-sized student population.
+Located in the suburb of Rochester, Monroe Community College is a public college with a medium-sized student population.

 About 53% of the students majoring in liberal arts / sciences and humanities at the school are women while 47% are male.